nspin/malice/README.md

 ## Protocol Support

 The only protocol-specific attack included right now is a basic SSL-sniff-style key swap that requires your TLS client to trust Malice's certs (which `scripts/new-root` can generate for you).
-Thanks to Vincent Hanquez's wonderful library [tls](https://hackage.haskell.org/package/tls), this required only 150 lines of code (found in `Mal.Protocol.TLS`).
+Thanks to Vincent Hanquez's wonderful [tls](https://hackage.haskell.org/package/tls) library, this required only 150 lines of code (found in `Mal.Protocol.TLS`).

 Other protocols will be added as needed.
 SSH will probably be next.